MallocArray/airgradient_esphome/README.md

   - Short press (Less than 1 second) - Toggle between F and C on display
   - Long press (More than 1 second, less than 5) - Trigger manual CO2 calibration
-- Leverage automation in HomeAssistant to turn on the "Blank" page and turn off all other pages to effectively disable the display output.
+- Leverage automation in HomeAssistant to turn on the "Blank" page to effectively disable the display output.
 Could also turn off the LED strip or set Brightness to 0 to eliminate output while still collecting sensor data

 ## Support me